Sword Dynasty

-Sword Dynasty (剑王朝 (jiàn wángcháo)) is 2019 Chinese costume wuxia live-action streaming television series based on the novel of the same name by Wu Zui.
-Directed by Jones Wah-Kon Ma starring Li Xian and Li Yitong airs on iQiyi starting December 6, 2019.
-The series tells the story of Ding Ning (Li Xian), a mysterious city wine shop boy, who has gone through all kinds of hardships to counterattack with a sword and chose "Daiyi" to grow up in distress.
+Sword Dynasty is a 2019 Chinese wuxia-fantasy live-action streaming television series adapted from the novel of the same title by Wuzui.
+Directed by Jones Wah-Kon Ma, the series starred Li Xian and Li Yitong, and was first aired on iQiyi on December 6, 2019.
+Set in a fictional era based on the Warring States period of China, the series follows a swordsman who seeks to avenge his master by killing a king.